Home • A-Z Index • myVHCC • Campus Closing • VHCC Alert • Employee Directory • Text Only • Contact Us

-This policy applies to all credit-bearing distance education courses or programs offered by Virginia Highlands Community College, beginning with the application for admission and continuing through to a student’s graduation, transfer, or withdrawal from study.
+This standard applies to all credit-bearing distance education courses or programs offered by Virginia Highlands Community College, beginning with the application for admission and continuing through to a student’s graduation, transfer, or withdrawal from study.

-The purpose of this policy is to ensure that Virginia Highlands Community College operates in compliance with the provisions of the United States Federal Higher Education Opportunity Act (HEOA) concerning the verification of student identity in distance education.
+The purpose of this standard is to ensure that Virginia Highlands Community College operates in compliance with the provisions of the United States Federal Higher Education Opportunity Act (HEOA) concerning the verification of student identity in distance education.

 All credit-bearing courses and programs offered through distance education methods must verify that the student who registers for a distance education course or program is the same student who participates in and completes the course or program and receives academic credit.
 According to the HEOA, the following are acceptable methods: